diogro/expressionVariance-manuscript/main.md

 ## Data processing pipeline

-We use a standardized pipeline to measure gene expression variation while removing extraneous sources of variation.
+We use a standardized pipeline to measure gene expression variance while removing extraneous sources of variation.
 Data from case-control studies was filtered to keep only control samples.